Ready to Do Some Canada Sightseeing? Here are the Top Things to Check Out!

 As the tallest structure in Canada (and for decades, the entire world) the CN Tower, or Canadian National Tower by its full name, is always worth a visit.
 That’s why we put it on our list of top tourist attractions in Toronto!
 Standing at 533 metres tall, going up to the top allows for amazing views of the region.
 You can even see all the way to the United States from the top on a clear day.

 At the top, there is lots to do.
 You can walk (or jump) on the glass floor as you peer all the way to the ground a 1,000 feet below.
-The 360 Restaurant served high-class dished with local ingredients and makes a rotation almost every hour – giving diners a different view through the meal.
+The 360 Restaurant serves high-class dished with local ingredients and makes a rotation almost every hour – giving diners a different view through the meal.
+Definitely something to put on your one day Toronto itinerary!

 The Sky Pod is an observation deck even higher up from the main deck, and you can even head “outside” for the Edge Walk – where you dangle in a harness off the edge of the tower 116 storeys up!
 To book tickets to go up the CN Tower, you can check out the website.